sjlelait/deckled-edge-frontend/README.md

-# Working repo for Deckled Egde
+# Working repo for Deckled Edge

 ## A writing app for eventual use with users & non registered users